 The Discovery Center is an exhibition hall full of information about meteors.
 Topics include the anatomy of a meteor, various meteorite impacts around the world, a history of the research at Meteor Crater and all kinds of cool Earth-Space Science stuff.
 The STEM teacher in me was really interested in this!

 The movie covered the formation of the meteor crater and the research that went into proving it was formed by a meteor and not a volcano.
-While brief, it was information and interesting.
+While brief, it was informative and interesting.
 It plays twice each hour.

 We visited first thing in the morning, before hitting the road.
 Unfortunately, the first guided tour wasn’t until later in the morning (9:15).
 We did not want to wait around, so we walked through the observation area on our own.
 While we would have enjoyed the guided tour, especially since we paid for it with the admission fee, we did not feel like we missed anything.